KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws3-scope/3this.md

 radioNode.setAttribute('type', 'radio');
 radioNode.setAttribute('value', drink.label);
    ```
+   {% hint style='info' %}
+The input element is a radio button, so we add the `type` attribute and set it to `radio`.
+The `id` ties the radio button, the label, and the drink object together.
+The `name` is 'drink' for all elements.
+This ensures a user can select only one radio button at a time.
+Finally, the `value` attribute contains the drink object's label and helps display formatted text.
+   {% endhint %}

 1. Create the text node for the label and assign it to a variable called `textNode`.
    {% hint style='working' %}